T3 Advisors

 Sanctions (OFAC)

-U.S. Office of Foreign Assets Control restrictions affect transactions with a U.S. nexus.
-Each transaction requires a case-by-case compliance assessment.
+Restrictions from the U.S. Office of Foreign Assets Control (OFAC) affect any transaction with a U.S. nexus.
+Each operation requires a specific compliance assessment.